Higher Education

 In addition to Warwick’s suggestions, Jisc has developed this useful (paraphrased) list of principles for assessment and feedback to help improve learning, teaching, and evaluation:

-While there are numerous digital tools for assessment and feedback practice, video has become a desirable solution, supporting many of the principles mentioned above.
+While there are numerous online formative assessment tools for testing and feedback practice, video has become a desirable solution, supporting many of the principles mentioned above.

 In higher ed, most courses are built around summative assessments: final exams, final projects and final opportunities to demonstrate an entire unit, semester or year’s worth of learning.
 The problem with this approach is its finality.
 Summative assessment evaluates the end of learning over time without accounting for the progression of learning over time.